Paramonov Mill: History

 Rostov-on-Don, the capital of Russia’s southern region, was a major logistics center, due to its location on the Don river.
-The area was famous for grain production, and dozens of merchants specialized in trading rye and wheat, as well as in grain processing.
-Before the 1917 revolution, there were many barns, granaries, warehouses and grain mills on the Don embankment.
-Merchant Pyotr Fyodorovich Posokhov owned the largest roller mill featuring cutting-edge equipment which was located at the bottom of Mill Descent.
+The area was famous for grain production, and dozens of merchants specialized in trading rye and wheat and grain processing.
+Before the 1917 revolution, many barns, granaries, warehouses and grain mills were on the Don embankment.
+Merchant Pyotr Fyodorovich Posokhov owned the largest roller mill featuring cutting-edge equipment located at the bottom of Mill Descent.
 Posokhov’s contribution in supplying the city of Rostov and local bakeries with flour was so impressive, that Mill Descent was named after Posokhov in 1888.

-In 1889 the mill and its premises was acquired by a new owner – the merchant Yelpidifor Paramonov.
+In 1889 the mill and its premises was acquired by a new owner – a merchant Yelpidifor Paramonov.
 Under the new management, the mill was in operation for seven years before being destroyed by a fire in 1896.
-The prices for bread skyrocketed.
-The story is documented in the book In Old Rostov by S.D.
-Shevtsov, published in 1971.